kayween/kayween.github.io/_blogs/matrix-quadratic-equation.md

 Finding the logical bug is left as an exercise to the readers.

 It turns out that the asymmetric matrix quadratic equation is much harder to solve.
-Crone (1981) did not obtain a complete solution when the discriminant is singular, and only gave a solution when the discriminant is positive definite.
+Crone (1981) did not obtain a complete solution to the asymmetric equation when the discriminant is singular, and only gave a solution when the discriminant is positive definite.
 The result, however, is much messier and hence is omitted here.
 It wasn't until recently that a general solution was discovered (Yuan et al., 2021).